EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 This says to install a service called 'nginx' from the 'ingress-nginx' package in the 'ingress-nginx' chart, and to configure it with a file found at /packages/ops/configs/nginx-ingress-aws-values.yml.

-## Set up Simple Email Service
+## Set up Simple Email Service (optional)

-You need to set up Simple Email Service so that login links can be sent.
+If you want to enable email magiclink login, you will need to set up Simple Email Service (SES).

 In the AWS web client, go to SES -> Domains.
 Click Verify a New Domain, then enter the top-level domain and check the box for Generate DKIM Settings, then click Verify This Domain.